operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 ### Upgrading Kafka

-It is also important to keep Kafka helm chart updated.
+It is also important to keep Kafka Helm Chart updated.

+**NOTE: At the time of creation of this tutorial the Kafka chart version is kafka-12.5.0.
+This may change with updates**

-To Upgrade kafka helm chart,please execute following steps:
+To Upgrade Kafka Helm Chart,please execute following steps:

 **Step 1:** To list all of your current releases in namespace "kafka", run the following command :